We must dismantle the invisible career barriers in HE

 So why do many universities report the continued under-representation of certain groups?
 Are we just going through the motions of transparent recruitment and structured selection processes?
 The data would suggest so.

-Research metrics: a scan of job descriptions and adverts reveals that the selection criteria used for academic roles are largely based on measurable research outputs such as publications, h-index, impact factor and income.
+A scan of job descriptions and adverts reveals that the selection criteria used for academic roles are largely based on measurable research outputs such as publications, h-index, impact factor and income.

 This reliance on research metrics contradicts the reality of the broader role of the academic, who today is expected to be much more than a researcher.
 Lecturers are expected to be not only productive researchers but also educationalists, managers and strong administrators − as well as collaborative corporate citizens.
 Yet these broader contributions are not valued by selection panels, meaning that some academics are overlooked in the selection process.
 This includes if an academic has a lower h-index, fewer publications or an atypical career trajectory owing to caring responsibilities or a previous career in industry.
 It also excludes those who have taken on additional managerial or administrative roles.

-Our preoccupation with research outputs is undermining universities’ attempts to become more diverse, but commitments such as Dora (https://sfdora.org/) are starting to help.
+Our preoccupation with research outputs is undermining universities’ attempts to become more diverse, but commitments such as Dora are starting to help.

-Academic inbreeding: academics in the UK are often employed in the same institution that awarded their PhD, meaning that the effects of networks and exclusion described above can start right at the point of entry into the higher education system if people do not have the “right” institution listed on their CV.
+Academics in the UK are often employed in the same institution that awarded their PhD, meaning that the effects of networks and exclusion described above can start right at the point of entry into the higher education system if people do not have the “right” institution listed on their CV.

 Overall, it seems apparent that the existence of extensive, formal policy and a reliance on measurable research metrics could be giving a false sense of security to universities.
 It is incumbent on institutions to adjust our practices to be more inclusive.
 Optimistically speaking, I think the tide is slowly turning and universities are trying to adapt.
-In the meantime, candidates can use these three tips to help navigate these barriers:

-Network, network, network: as mentioned, academia is built on networks, so anything you can do to access these networks will help you.
+As mentioned, academia is built on networks, so anything you can do to access these networks will help you.
 Many universities offer networking opportunities and coaching in the art of networking as part of their development plans to support up-and-coming career academics − speak to your HR or learning and development teams to see if your institution offers these opportunities.
 Similarly, employee-led networks can help open doors and connect you with different people.

-Mentoring: it has been said many times before, but a mentor can really help with career progression – from interview coaching and spotting opportunities to giving you the courage to take the plunge with job applications and opening up (even) more networks.
+It has been said many times before, but a mentor can really help with career progression – from interview coaching and spotting opportunities to giving you the courage to take the plunge with job applications and opening up (even) more networks.
 Many institutions have formal mentoring programmes, so speak to your line manager or head of department.
 Reverse mentoring has also become popular, whereby less-experienced academics mentor more senior staff.

-Take part in selection panels: if you can help, even as an observer in a shortlisting or interview process, you can learn so much about the protocols, questions and criteria used.
+If you can help, even as an observer in a shortlisting or interview process, you can learn so much about the protocols, questions and criteria used.
 Your participation could also help spread the word about inclusive recruitment and selection practices to those who may not be aware of the hidden barriers described above, and you will help challenge the status quo.
 Universities have been encouraging more diversity on selection panels, so register your interest.
 Sign up to interview and selection training even if you’re not a hiring manager right now − the insight you gain could be invaluable in your own job search.

 Rebecca Jarrett is head of HR operations and resourcing at Cranfield University.